eddmann/eddmann.github.io/_posts/2021/2021-02-15-advent-of-code-2015-day-21-rpg-simulator-20xx.md

 };
 ```

-Reading through the shop item purchase criteria, I have decided that an elegant way in which to produce all possible valid configurations is via an [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product).
+Reading through the shop item purchase criteria, I have decided that an elegant way to produce all possible valid configurations is via a [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product).
-For this I will be using the below generalised implementation.
+For this, I will be using the below generalised implementation.

 ```typescript
 const cartesianProduct = <T>(...a: T[][]): T[][] =>
   a.reduce((a, b) => a.flatMap(d => b.map(e => [d, e].flat())), [[]]);
 ```

-We will also need a means to sum up a given array of objects property.
+We will also need a means to sum up a given array of object properties.
-This can be achieved in a type-safe manor using the code below.
+This can be achieved in a type-safe manner using the code below.

 ```typescript
 const sumProp = <T>(els: T[], prop: keyof T) =>
   els.reduce((sum, el) => sum + +el[prop], 0);
 ```

-With these two utility helper functions in-hand we can go about creating a function to return all the possible valid player configurations.
+With these two utility helper functions in hand, we can go about creating a function to return all the possible valid player configurations.

 ```typescript
 type PlayerConfiguration = Participant & { cost: number };